zhangdongzhou/PX2_tools/README.md

   -DACAxis: Calculator that can get the Miller indices of the crystal along the X-ray direction, which is needed for Brillouin experiment.
 Works with both ATREX/RSV and APEX p4p files.
 Requires Python3, PyQt5, regex.

   -PilatusMerge: Merge Pilatus images to remove the blanks.
 Uses the same calibration as Dioptas.
 Requires fabio and pyFAI.

+  -Scanw: a copycat of the GSECARS IDL-based ScanW 1-D scanning software, but in python.

   ### Notes on Python environment